 16/12/2013 10:34 a.m.

 Mount Manaia is one of a cluster of majestic, jagged, bush-covered hills, the remnants of volcanic action, that overlook the entrance to Whangarei harbour.
 There are impressive views over Bream Bay from the summit, 403 metres above sea-level.

-Great care needs to be taken by anyone attempting to reach the very top.
+The track has been upgraded and includes flights of steps, but great care needs to be taken by anyone attempting to reach the very top.

 Mount Manaia Track (Department of Conservation website) Opens in a new window.